What To Expect From Your Photographer: A Complete Bride And Groom’s Guide.

 First Looks.

-Tradition says couples aren’t supposed to see one another on their big day until they walk down the aisle.
-According to superstition, setting eyes on each other before the ceremony is considered bad luck.
-Over time, as nuptials have evolved, another modern wedding ritual has emerged that contradicts this longstanding custom: the first look.
+Tradition says couples aren’t supposed to see each other on their big day until they walk down the aisle.
+Over time, as nuptials have evolved, a modern wedding ritual has emerged that challenges this longstanding custom: the first look.

-During first looks, the bridal party, the father of the bride, and the groom see the bride for the first time in her wedding attire, before the ceremony, away from the eyes of the guests.
-It’s an intimate occasion to capture candid and heartfelt reactions as they admire each other.
+During first looks, the bridal party, the father of the bride, and the groom see the bride for the first time in her wedding dress, before the ceremony and away from their guests’ eyes.
+These are intimate moments to capture heartfelt reactions.

-Whether to have a first look is a personal decision, depending on individual preferences and traditions.
-My husband and I decided to keep the surprise for the aisle.
+Whether to have a first look is a personal choice.
+My husband and I kept the surprise for the aisle.

 Bridal Party First Look:

-• The bridesmaids catch their first glimpse of the bride, resplendent in her wedding attire.
-Filled with admiration, they often gather for a warm group hug.
+The bridesmaids catch their first glimpse of the bride in her wedding dress.
+Filled with admiration, they often come together for a warm group hug.

 Father & Daughter First Look:

-• The father-daughter first look typically takes place in the bridal suite once the bride and her bridesmaids are fully ready.
-It’s a significant prelude as the bride prepares to leave her family and start a new life with her husband.
+The father-daughter first look usually happens in the bridal suite once the bride and her bridesmaids are fully ready.
+It’s a significant moment as the bride prepares to leave her family and begin a new life with her husband.

 Bride & Groom First Look:

-Plus these images will serve as the ultimate centerpiece for your wedding album cover and for the thank you cards you’ll be sending your guests!
+Plus, these images will serve as the perfect centerpiece for your wedding album cover and the thank-you cards you’ll be sending to your guests!

 Group Shots.